0xbow-io/asp-contracts-V1.0/README.md

-# ASP Store
+# ASP Store V1.0

-> This repository contains the solidity contracts utilised by the Association Set Provider to store Inclusion / exclusion sets.
+> This repository contains the solidity contracts utilised by the Association
+> Set Provider to store Inclusion / exclusion sets.
-> It also contains go & ts packages that provides the necessary interfaces to interact with the contracts.
+> It also contains go & ts packages that provides the necessary
+> interfaces to interact with the contracts.

 ## Context

-A protocol is defined as a class of functional state machine with a unique identifier called "scope".
+The ASP defines a protocol as a class of functional state machine with a unique identifier called "scope".

-> Protocol instances are on-chain implementations of this state machine class.
+> A Protocol instances are on-chain implementations of this state machine
+> class.
+> For example: Uniswap V2 is a protocol, and a UniV2 Pool in mainnet is an
+> instance of this protocol.
+> A scope value can be computed for that instance as the Keccak256 Hash of
+> (chainID, contract address, TokenA address, TokenB Address)

 The key attributes of the protocol:

-* scope: Unique identifier for each protocol instance (e.g. Keccak256(chainID, address) % SNARK_SCALAR_FIELD)
+- scope: Unique identifier for each protocol instance (e.g. Keccak256(chainID, address) % SNARK_SCALAR_FIELD)
-* stateSize: Measurable size of instance state
+- stateSize: Measurable size of instance state
-* stateRoot: Unique reference to current state
+- stateRoot: Unique reference to current state

 Agents serve as the input sources to invoke state transitions.

 > [!IMPORTANT]

-> **Protocols must explicitly define & log state-transitions onchain via emitting "Record" events.**
+> **Protocols must explicitly define & announce state-transitions onchain via emitting "Record" events.**

 These events contains:

-* Request: Reference to processed input
+- Request: Reference to processed input
-  * Note that for zK-based protocols, the complete set of input values cannot be included in the Record event.
+  - Note that for zK-based protocols, the complete set of input values cannot be included in the Record event.
-  * Hence the "Request" reference is used instead.
+  - Hence a generic "Request" reference is used instead.
-* New stateRoot
+- New stateRoot
-* New stateSize
+- New stateSize

 The "association set-provider" (ASP) is an external system:

+- Which is aware of all Record Events emitted by protocol instances.
+  - A set of hashes of all Record Events which is
-* That applies a predicate function to generate an inclusion set of Record events
+- And applies predicate function to catogrise Record Events.
-* And represents inclusion set as a Merkle tree of event hashes
+- Record categories are stored on-chain and is publicaly accessible.

-With the ASP, agents can generate zero-knowledge proofs of association (zk-PoA) which proves:
+- Protocols can utilise the ASP to support their implementation of a zero-knowledge proofs of association (zk-PoA) for agents.
-* Ownership of inputs that invoked specific state transitions
-* Sufficient membership of Record events (associated with those state transitions) in the ASP inclusion set

-__zk-PoA enables privacy-preserving integration between protocol instances to support transmission & storage of confidential data__
+  - **zk-PoA enables privacy-preserving protocol to protocol communication**
+  - i.e.: Privacy Pool zk-PoA implementation.

+---

+# Guide to Protocol x ASP Integration

+#### **Prerequisites**

+Before attempting any integration, these prerequisites must be met:

+- [x] The protocol behaves as a functional state machine with clearly defined inputs & state-transitions (i.e. Liquidity Pools, Vaults, DAO's).
+- [x] A unique Scope identifier can be computed for the protocol instances.
+- [x] At every **state-transition** a compatible "Record" event is emitted on-chain either by the instance itself or a proxy.
+- [x] The value of stateRoot & stateSize in the "Record" event corectly reflect the instance state.
+- [x] A unique hash can be computed from the "Record" event

+#### **Initialisation**

+Request ASP to add a new store for the protocol, communicating the following:

+- The scope value for the protocol instance.
+- The address of the contract that emits the Record event
+- Reference to the record event meta (or the meta itself).
+The meta is information on the following:
+  - The event signature (e.g. `event Record(uint256 scope, bytes32 request, bytes32 stateRoot, uint256 stateSize);`)
+  - The event hash function (e.g. `keccak256(abi.encodePacked(scope, request, stateRoot, stateSize)) or PosiedonHash...`)
+  - The predicate function that categorises the record event
+  - All the possible categories that the record event can be classified into

+The ASP should review & approve the request and create a new store for the protocol.

+> **This is announced by the emisison of the NewStore event**

+The ASP then will kick-off the relevant services to aggregate all the record events, categorise them and store the categories into the ASP Store contract.

+> **This is announced by the emisison of the NewRecord event**

+#### **Utility**

+### Example integration Uniswap V2

+### Case Study: Privacy Pool Integration